-CP Millicode performs the more complex instructions in the z900 architecture.
-The millicode is written and assembled in a manner very similar to the z900 Assembler Language Code.
-Through a combination of millicode, and the less complex hardwired instructions, the z900 processor is able to support the complete z900 instruction set.
+CP Millicode performs the more complex instructions in the zSeries architecture.
+The millicode is written and assembled in a manner very similar to the zSeries Assembler Language Code.
+Through a combination of millicode, and the less complex hardwired instructions, the zSeries processor is able to support the complete zSeries instruction set.